SMatsushi/MegaMselect/README.md

     display m_candi candidates for K times appeard conbinations In the list, Mth and N the conbinations are purchased.
 ```
+3. jackpot number: set jackpot number for jackpot checking at jp_ball, jp_mega initialliztion.
+Current values are from drawing result [7, 29, 60,63,66] Mega:[15] on Tue.
+July 26, 2022.

 ### Example
 Uploaded to this repository as result.txt, result-p1.png, result-p2.png